ML4GW/aframe/README.md

 git submodule update --init
 ```

+When pulling changes from this repository, it's recommended to use the `--recurse-submodules` flag to pull any updates from the submodules as well.

 Next, follow the [instructions](./projects/README.md) for building each project's Apptainer images, and familiarize yourself with the various projects.
 These images are used as environments for running `Aframe` workflows, and thus are necessary to build.
 Once complete, you are all setup!

 The default Aframe experiment is the [`sandbox`](./aframe/pipelines/sandbox/) pipeline found under `aframe/pipelines/sandbox`.
-Follow the instructions in the sandbox [README](./aframe/pipelines/sandbox/) and execute the pipeline as an introduction to interacting with the respository.
+First follow the general instructions in the aframe [README](./aframe), and then the instructions in the sandbox [README](./aframe/pipelines/sandbox/) to execute the pipeline as an introduction to interacting with the respository.

 ## Repository structure